zerkz/Heroes.ReplayParser/README.md

 Please visit the [source branch](https://github.com/barrett777/Heroes.ReplayParser) for information on this library.

-This fork is being used the in the [HeroesParserData](https://github.com/koliva8245/HeroesParserData) application.
+This fork is being used the in the [Heroes Match Tracker](https://github.com/koliva8245/HeroesMatchTracker) application.

 The difference between this fork and the source
 * Enabled chat parsing